amazon-ion/ion-docs/guides/path-extractor-guide.md

 The registration phase begins once the user has a path extractor instance configured with the desired options.
-The user may now register paths.
+The user may now register search paths.
 Path registration APIs may be entirely programmatic, and/or may parse path information from a string.
 Both techniques require the following information to register a path:

 -   the path's elements, which may be wildcards, indices, or text;
--   the callback to be invoked when the path is matched; and
+-   the callback to be invoked when the search path is matched; and
 -   optional untyped user context to be provided to the callback when it is invoked.